-137 The federal officials described in this Section were responsible not only for the valuation of real estate, but also for the counting of enslaved people, for each of whom the slaveholder was taxed a flat sum of 50 cents, with certain exceptions.
-Here I do not focus on the counting of the enslaved population, because it did not involve the kind of sweeping mass exercises of administrative discretion that the tax's valuation of real estate did.
-See also supra note 47.
+^{173.} The federal officials described in this Section were responsible not only for the valuation of real estate, but also for enumerating enslaved people, for each of whom the slaveholder was taxed a flat sum of fifty cents, with certain exceptions.
+Here I do not focus on the counting of the enslaved population because I have not found evidence that it involved the kind of sweeping rulemaking discretion that the tax's valuation of real estate did.
+See supra note 53.